innocodive/lets-learn-es2015/README.md

  <li>Book : Exploring ES6 by Dr. Axel Rauschmayer : (http://exploringjs.com/es6/)</li>
  <li>Javascript Allonge.
 The "Six" Edition by Reg "raganwald" Braithwaite: (https://leanpub.com/javascriptallongesix/read)</li>
  </ul>

+ <h4>Useful Links</h4>

+-Writing on Github: Basic Styling and Syntax : (https://help.github.com/articles/basic-writing-and-formatting-syntax/)

+-It is useful to see how your ES6 would translate to ES5.
+Babel REPL is a tool for that: (https://babeljs.io/repl/)